 How do wind turbines work?

-Just like steam turbines, wind turbines also works on the same principle as water turbines.
+Just like steam turbines, wind turbines also work on the same principle as water turbines.
 In other words, instead of using water or steam as a power source, we use wind energy to generate electrical energy.

-As the wind starts to rotate the blades of the wind turbine, the electric generator starts to produce the electricity.
+As the wind starts to rotate the blades of the wind turbine, the electric generator starts to produce electricity.